 - It has other handy features, such as password protection and timestamp function.

-- Easy and intuitive interface when setting it up the first time.
+- The easy and intuitive interface when setting it up the first time.

 - Lack of Wi-Fi and remote-control functionality.

 The Wosoda LY123 is a no-frills trail camera, period.
 From the moment you unbox this compact game camera, it will be obvious that it was made for the down-to-earth user who just wants to stick to the essentials.
 The LY123 may lack the shiny high-end features of saying an Alpha Cam Premium, but it gets the job done.

 This camera has 16MP and 1080p resolutions that capture and record good quality images and footage respectively.
 These photos and videos include great features such as the multi-recording modes and versatile functions like the time switch and time stamps.
 These timing functions are ideal for the surveillance of reptiles or amphibians as they reduce the frequency of accidental shoots caused by the surrounding leaves or grass.

 The LY123 activates its camera within a trigger speed range of 0.3 to 0.8 seconds.
 This ensures you don’t miss even the slightest or the fastest movements.
 The protective case is IP54 rated, not as good as IP66, but enough to protect the camera from rain and dust damage.

 - Compact, portable, and lightweight.

 - The black-and-white night images are very well defined that you can see every important detail.

 - Clear night vision with 65ft invisible flash detection distance.